 A little about the guest:

-Stephen Morrison grew up in Roswell, GA and gained his love for woodworking early on from an inspirational high school shop teacher and started his first job building reproduction furniture just days after graduation.
+Stephen Morrison grew up in Roswell, GA and gained his love for woodworking early on from an inspirational high school shop teacher.
+He started his first job building reproduction furniture just days after graduation.
 Stephen was introduced to timber framing when he was offered a job working with a team of Belgian draft horses and a portable sawmill.
 They would take the logs directly from the forest, mill them into squared timbers, cut them using mortise & tenon joinery, fit them together & peg each joint for the final installation.
 When it came time to start his own business, Stephen wanted to utilize his wide range of woodworking skills, so MoreSun offers almost any type of wood craft.
 He lives with his wife and two little girls, just up the hill from the MoreSun shop in a self-built timber frame house.
 Stephen is committed to providing his clients with honest price quotes and strives to ensure that each project is built right and will last for generations.

 - MoreSun Woodworking